TFHE-rs

 Parallelized Programmable Bootstrapping

 Programmable Bootstrapping is inherently a sequential operation.
-However, some recent results showed that introducing parallelism is feasible at the expense of larger keys, thereby enhancing the performance of PBS.
+However, some showed that introducing parallelism is feasible at the expense of larger keys, thereby enhancing the performance of PBS.
 This new PBS is called a multi-bit PBS.

 TFHE-rs can already perform parallel execution of integer homomorphic operations.
 Activating this feature can lead to performance improvements, particularly in the case of high core-count CPUs when enough cores are available, or when dealing with operations that require small input message precision.